This post is the second in a series on the building of our Downstairs Bathroom.…

 Now it was time for the inside drywall.
 It is green because it is mold resistant.

 The light fixtures, sink, and shower surround were put in.
 The neat thing about the shower surround is that I got it for free on Craigslist!!
 I love free!
 It was unused.
 (The person giving it away had cut the hole for the faucet mixer on the wrong side.)
-I bought the shower base at Home Depot.
+I bought the shower base from my local home improvement store.
 We used a 3 bulb light fixture above the sink, and one meant for water environments over the shower.
 You can also see in the picture below how the metal framework was done around the ductwork.

 And now you can see how tricky it was to drywall around all that framed ductwork.